Oneo64/Auldworlde/Characters/Runa.md

 Sometime in the past, when Dagnir was playing a jest on Rúna, he showed her a piece of paper on how to draw Veldismagn.
 Rúna was unnerved by how to make it, but she still hadn't forgotten it.[^2] Despite feeling uncomfortable, sometimes, she would use pig blood to draw them for protection.

 ### Ljörn
 Rúna is noticeably kinder to Ljörn in his presence.
+Sometimes, she would call him *kæri*.
 Even though she finds his occasional stubbornness a little difficult, she works around it.
 Ljörn is, besides her family members, one of the only people she would gift her crafts to without expecting anything in return.

 Rúna knows about Ljörn's paranoia.
 She sometimes gets frustrated when he doesn't answer her or dismisses her concern.